 This wide shoe feel comfortable and offers plenty of support for crack climbing, and the leather upper can take more of a beating than the canvas upper on the Evolv Cruzer Psyche, but it's challenging to wiggle these shoes into cracks smaller than cupped hands.

 The thick PU midsole puts a lot of padding between your foot and the ground, offering shock absorption while you run, jump, and scramble over talus or surf down scree.
-The Access is not as stiff as the Editors' Choice Award Winning La Sportiva TX4 and isn't our first choice for humping heavy loads to the base of El Cap, or multi-day climbing trips in the backcountry.
+The Access is not as stiff as the Top Pick for Heavy Loads La Sportiva TX4 and isn't our first choice for humping heavy loads to the base of El Cap, or multi-day climbing trips in the backcountry.

 Weight and Packability

 When evaluating a shoe for weight and packability, we are mainly asking "How are these shoes going to feel when they're clipped to my harness?"
 The Access doesn't have a clip in loop.
 You can still bring them along by clipping into the laces, but this is not ideal because they aren't as low profile against your body in squeeze chimneys and could get caught, breaking the laces and losing your shoes.
-Concerning weight, the Access will add 25oz to your kit, much more substantial than the 17.4oz Evolv Cruzer Psyche, but lighter than the 32.8oz La Sportiva Boulder X.
+Concerning weight, the Access will add 25 oz to your kit.

-For $140, you can own a pair of these comfy kicks.
 If you stick to their intended purpose, they'll take you to the crag for many days of rock climbing action.
 Use them for climbing cracks or jugging lines they won't last very long.
+We can't say this model offers a ton of value for a wide audience.

 If you're used to running around in a pair of Nikes or any athletic style trainer, you'll dig the feel and style of this shoes, and can take comfort in the stealth rubber when you have to negotiate the occasional fourth class terrain on your way to the crag.